How to Stop a Running Toilet: A Beginner's Guide

 - Length of the chain: There is a chain that runs from the flusher to a cap, or flapper, that allows the water in the tank to drain into the bowl.

-- A bad flush valve flapper: The flapper is connected the the chain and creates a seal to keep water from the tank from entering the bowl.
+- A bad flush valve flapper: The flapper is connected to the chain and creates a seal to keep water from the tank from entering the bowl.

 - Adjust the water level: The screw guide or pinch mechanism for adjusting a float dictates how much water the tank will hold.